greenbits/captains-cake/README.md

 ## Problem

-We want to build a webhook microservice that takes a URL and some data, and returns X.
+We want to build a microservice that takes a X and some data, and returns X.

 ## Choose a framework to solve the problem with